BenchaminDimitriu/Ecom22_TeamProject/README.md

 We will be using Sublime Text as our text editor.
 We will be using PHP, HTML and CSS to create our Web Application. **(This is just a text editor.
 You may wish to talk about PHP, HTML, CSS, and JavaScript.)**

 ## As a user I can:
-1. Order history
+1. Order history.

 2. Order tracking

-3. Customer service system (ticketing)/invoice
+3. Customer service system (ticketing)/invoice.

 4. Cart where client can add/delete/view details for items.

-5. Checkout/payments
+5. Checkout/payments.

 6. Save/hold/watchlist item before bid/purchase.
 As well as add and delete item from watchlist.

-7. Bidder history (last bid)
+7. Bidder history (last bid).

 8. Contact page (form) from user to seller for inqueries.

+9. Help Box that allows users to search/type in keywords and is provided with a guide page.

 ## As a seller and a user I can:
-9. Registration, Login, Logout, 2-factor authentication (as per class instruction)
+10. Registration, Login, Logout, 2-factor authentication (as per class instruction).

-10. Products/Catalogue
+11. Products/Catalogue.

-11. Product details
+12. Product details.

-12. Search bar and Navigation bar
+13. Search bar and Navigation bar.

-13. Pop-ad of new featured item
+14. Pop-ad of new featured item.

 ## As a seller I can:

-14. Seller listing/sales tracking
+15. Seller listing/sales tracking.

 ## 4. Feedback for Features(16):
 • Registration, Login, Logout, 2-factor authentication (as per class instruction)